 America is Bursting with Cherry Blossoms Right Now

 It's cherry blossom season, with trees around the world popping off in a fireworks display of pink-hued beauty.
-And while annual cherry blossom festivals around the world are being called off due to COVID-19, that doesn’t mean the trees themselves will stop blooming across the country.
+And while annual cherry blossom festivals around the world are being scaled back due to COVID-19, that doesn’t mean the trees themselves will stop blooming.
 Some can be observed while out on a stroll.
 Others are the backdrop of scenic drives.
-And while many gardens are temporarily closed, you can still oogle at the blossoms via virtual tours and photo galleries to get a little extra color in your life.
+And while many gardens are temporarily closed or operating at reduced capacity, you can still ogle at the blossoms via virtual tours and photo galleries to get a little extra color in your life.

 Brooklyn, New York

-The Brooklyn Botanic Garden is a national treasure, and I hope everyone is aware of this.
-The cherry trees in its Japanese Hill-and-Pond Garden and its Cherry Esplanade will continue to bloom as late as mid-May, so there’s a … small chance that those of you in the tri-state area might still be able to catch them in real life this season?
-But while you’re stuck inside (which, thank you!
-Fantastic work, keep it up!) you can at least enjoy these blossoms via a virtual tour of the Japanese Hill-and-Pond Garden.
+In the gorgeous Brooklyn Botanic Garden, the cherry trees in the Japanese Hill-and-Pond Garden and the Cherry Esplanade will bloom as late as mid-May, so folks in the tri-state area should be able to catch them in real life this season (and celebrate that we’re not stuck inside like we were this time last year)—just be sure to book advance tickets.
+But if you’re feeling a little hesitant on heading out (we don’t blame you—this thing ain’t over yet!) you can at least enjoy these blossoms via a virtual tour of the Japanese Hill-and-Pond Garden.

 Dallas, TexasWith more than 150 of those classic Yoshino cherry trees, the Dallas Arboretum is a beloved destination for visitors and locals alike each spring.
 Aim for the Pecan Grove and enjoy the contrast of all the pink and white blossoms against the bright colors of half a million other blooms like daffodils and ranunculus.
 At the moment, reservations and face coverings are required.